Oral Cancer: Overview

 - Eat lots of fruits and vegetables

-- Have dentures fitted properly
+- Have dentures fitted correctly

 What are the symptoms of oral cancer?

-Oral cancer is often found because a person notices unusual changes in their mouth.
+Oral cancer is often found because a person notices changes in their mouth.
 The symptoms of oral cancer include:

 - A sore on your lip or in your mouth that won’t heal

 - A lump on your lip, in your mouth, or in your throat